 As a three-year team captain and starter at goalkeeper for the Panthers, Vinson set three individual single-season records including most saves (168), most shutouts (13), and lowest goals against average (1.04).
 For his career at BSC, he set records for most saves (420) and most career shutouts (27).
-He was named National Soccer Coaches Association of America (NSCAA) Honorable Mention All-America (1993), NSCAA All-South (1994), and was selected First-Team All-America and named ISAA/NAIA National Player of the Year (1995).
+He was named National Soccer Coaches Association of America (NSCAA) Honorable Mention All-America (1993), NSCAA All-South (1994), and was selected First-Team All-America and named Intercollegiate Soccer Association of America/National Association of Intercollegiate Athletics National Player of the Year (1995).

 In the spring of 2000, Vinson was inducted into the BSC Sports Hall of Fame.

 Vinson, a Birmingham native, graduated from Pelham High School where he received All-Metro team honors.
 After graduating from BSC in 1995 with a business degree, he went on to earn a master's degree in business.
 He and his wife, the former Melissa Boren, a BSC graduate and former captain of the women's soccer team, were married in 1998.
 The couple has two sons, Drew and Daniel.